Scorecard schema

 gap (see tool, anc, run, target above).
 Still outstanding today:

-run.duration_msis the wall-clock total for the run, not per-check.
-Individual check timings are observable from the runner's stdout but not captured in the JSON. - Editorial fields inside the scorecard — tier, language, creator, description, install, repo/url remain in the registry.
+run.duration_msis the wall-clock total for the run, not per-audit.
+Individual audit timings are observable from the runner's stdout but not captured in the JSON. - Editorial fields inside the scorecard.
+Language, creator, description, install, and repo/url remain in the registry.
 Migrating them into the scorecard would let the registry shrink to a name list; deferred to a future schema bump.

 When the anc CLI grows fields for any of the above, the schema page above will be updated and schema_version will